C-Brown/C-Brown.github.io/_posts/2019-03-07-Custom-Crypter.md

 ```
 Now we can use this and create the encrypt function.

 The encrypt call for tiny-AES does not return anything so it encrypts the buffer that is passed in.
-We can make this function:
+We can make this function not have a return value (void):

 void encrypt(char* encryptKey, uint32_t length).

-First we should initialize what we need in order to make our AES calls.
+First, we should initialize what we need in order to make our AES calls.
 Which includes context, struct AES_ctx ctx, and the IV.

 Since this is just a PoC we will just hardcode an IV and get it to work.
-Now that we have everything initialized, we call our context and IV initialization function then the encrypt buffer call.
+Now that we have everything initialized, we call our context and IV initialization function.
+To wrap it all up, the encrypt buffer function is called.
 ```c
 void encrypt(char* encryptKey, uint32_t length){
   struct AES_ctx ctx;